SichangHe/fedcampus_pres/research_nominated/personal_statement.md

 On a day-by-day basis,
-I actively share my experiences and ideas on research and practice with fellow DKU students, advocating for project-based learning and research opportunities.
+I actively share my experiences and ideas on research and practice with fellow DKU students, advocating for project-based learning.
-Whether through formal advice seeking, or casual conversations during extracurricular activities such as running club practice or a meal together,
+I encouraged my peers to explore their academic potential beyond coursework, whether through formal consultations, or casual conversations during extracurricular activities such as running club practice or a meal together.
-I encouraged my peers to explore their academic potential beyond coursework.
 My guidance covered topics such as approaching faculty for research opportunities and navigating career decisions.